 The inventory taking is terribly time-consuming if it is still done manually.
 That’s why a lot of retail businesses are starting to use inventory systems hoping that stock-taking can run faster and easier.

 Then what exactly is the definition of stock-taking?
 Let’s read the explanation below.

-According to Wikipedia, stock-taking is a process of checking items quantity and condition in storage or warehouse.
+According to Wikipedia, stock-taking is a process of checking an item’s quantity and condition in a storage or warehouse.
 This activity is generally highly time-consuming if it is still done manually.

-To do so, it requires employees with a high level of accuracy.
+To do so requires employees with a high level of accuracy.
 This requirement is important because if there is a miscalculation of the number of items, not only the company is harmed, but the one who checks the inventory will also be held responsible.

 To simplify the process and minimize the error possibilities, you can use barcode technology.
 Not only makes the inventory checking process more effective and efficient barcodes are also useful to reduce the possibility of errors.